 How Long Does It Take To Install A Fiberglass Pool?

 To install a fiberglass pool, it will take 1 to 6 weeks to get the proper permits, then 3 to 5 days for inground pool builders to excavate, install the shell, install plumbing, place the backfill, and then fill with water.

 Can You Do Salt Water In A Fiberglass Pool?

-Yes, fiberglass pools are compatible with salt water by installing a Salt Chlorine Generator which costs between $500 to $950 not including installation.
+Yes, fiberglass pools are compatible with salt water by installing a Salt Chlorine Generator which costs $500 to $950 not including installation.

 Can a Fiberglass Pool Pop Out of the Ground?

-A fiberglass pool can pop out of the ground is the surrounding area is drastically flooded with groundwater damage over a long period of time.
+A fiberglass pool can pop out of the ground if the surrounding area is drastically flooded with groundwater damage over a long period of time.
 Be sure your pool builder installs a concrete locking collar and proper drainage around the pool with a sump tube for easy inspection.